gvwilson/thirdbit/src/fiction/leaderboard/index.md

 who did I think was responsible?
 God?
 Aliens?
-Some kind of super-agent,
+Some kind of super-agent?
-or Israel's government in exile?

 "Doesn't matter," I said.
 "What *matters* is transparency.
 Anything you hold back or keep off the books is a risk."

-He nodded.
+He nodded vigorously.
 "Of course.
 I do have some thoughts about that.
 Have you see this?"
 He brushed the air backhand,
-sending a clip to my tablet.
+sending a clip to my app.

 I heard Bench exhale as it opened on hers as well.
 "I've seen it,"